Start an E-Finance Business in Dubai

 Consultancy and advisory services related to electronic financial products and credit facilitation

-It is important to note that certain activities fall outside the scope of this licence.
+It is important to note that certain activities fall outside the scope of this license.
 These include deposit-taking from the public, insurance underwriting, and regulated investment management.
 Businesses considering activities in these areas will need to seek separate regulatory authorisation from the relevant UAE authority.

 Setup Costs, Steps, and Timeline

 Setting up an e-finance business at Dubai South Business Hub Free Zone is a relatively straightforward process.
-Licence fees typically range from AED 12,000 to AED 20,000 per year depending on the office package selected.
+License fees typically range from AED 12,000 to AED 20,000 per year depending on the office package selected.
 Additional costs to budget for include registration fees, visa fees for shareholders and employees, and any third-party legal or compliance advisory charges.
 Businesses should also account for annual renewal costs from the outset.

 Dubai South offers flexible workspace solutions to accommodate different operational scales.
 Options include flexi-desk arrangements for lean start-ups, shared workspaces for small teams, and dedicated physical offices for businesses requiring a client-facing presence or multiple staff visas.
-The standard setup timeline from document submission to licence issuance is two to four weeks, provided all documentation is complete and accurate.
+The standard setup timeline from document submission to license issuance is two to four weeks, provided all documentation is complete and accurate.

 The key steps in the setup process are as follows: